vgrade/CovidVaccineSlotAvailablityChecker/README.md

+# Powershell script to check cowid vaccine slot availablity in india using public apis of cowin portal
 # Warning
 # Not for commercial Purpose, Do not abuse cowin api.
 Keep request under prescribed limit of 100 calls per IP Address/5 mins
 # This is just for educational and personal use purpose.
 Any kind of harm or loss due to using this script will be solo responsibility of user.